opentk/opentk.net/learn/chapter1/1-creating-a-window.md

 ### Review

-In this tutorial, we created a blank window that listens for the escape key being pressed and exits when it is.
+In this tutorial, we installed OpenTK, created a blank window that listens for the escape key being pressed, and exits when it is.
 In the next tutorial, we'll draw a triangle on this blank window you've just created.
 That's all for now!